libhal/libhal.github.io/mkdocs/contributor_guide/arm_cortex_m_bringup.md

 INCLUDE "libhal-armcortex/standard.ld"
 ```

-The above is the linker script file for the [`lpc4072`](https://github.com/libhal/libhal-lpc40/blob/main/linker_scripts/libhal-lpc40/lpc4072.ld) as an example.
+The above configuration is an example from the [`lpc4072`](https://github.com/libhal/libhal-lpc40/blob/main/linker_scripts/libhal-lpc40/lpc4072.ld) script.

+### Customizing Linker Scripts

-You simply need to specify:
+You need to specify:

-- Where the flash memory is located in the device's address space
+- The location and size of the flash memory within the device's address space.
-- How large the flash is
-- Where the main ram is located in the device's address space
-- How large the ram is
-- The minimum stack size before the build should fail
+- The location and size of the main RAM.

-The minimum stack size is kind of arbitrary so use `1k` as the standard for
+- The minimum stack size before the build should fail, typically set to `1K` for libhal.
+Adjust this based on available RAM.
-libhal.
-If the ram is really small choose what seems reasonable for the device.
-At some point we may determine that a better value is necessary here.
-The
-minimum stack size is relative to the ram size.
-For example, if you have 15.5kB
-of static memory, that only leaves 500 bytes available for the program's stack.

-You'll need a linker script for every variation of the chip available in the chip's family that has a different flash and ram size.
+Each variation within a chip family, such as those in the LPC40xx series, requires its own linker script due to differences in flash and RAM sizes:

 For example the chips in the LPC40xx series are: